Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

 - Highly engaging, direct, teacher-led instruction with increased use of Socratic techniques as students progress through the school;

 - Primary source documents are used to the maximum extent possible.

 Q: Does Ascent Classical Academy of Douglas County require teachers to be licensed?

 All Ascent Classical Academy teachers are highly qualified.

-Ascent Classical Academy hires the most highly qualified teachers for our classrooms and seek out content experts.
+Ascent Classical Academy hires the most highly qualified teachers for our classrooms and seeks out content experts.

 One of the automatic waivers granted charter schools by the Colorado Department of Education (CDE) is a waiver from teacher licensure requirements (Colorado Revised Statutes 22-63-201), which most, if not all, charter schools in Colorado have.
 View a complete report of all waivers granted to charter schools throughout Colorado.